coveo/search-ui-extensions/README.md

 2. `npx cypress run` will run the cypress functional tests suite.

 To add a new test suite simply add a new spec file in the `./cypress/integration/` folder.

+## Compatibility

+The components provided in this repository should be used as examples to build your own components.
+Since the project is still in the pre-release phase, the backward compatibility of the compiled JavaScript is not guaranteed.
+The TypeScript definitions can be modified without notice.

+As new releases could impact your implementation, you are strongly encouraged to validate each release content before upgrading to a newer version.